-• To delegate authority to the Town Clerk in consultation Mayor and Deputy Mayor with the and Verification Committee to determine local connection applications.
+• To delegate authority to the Town Clerk in consultation Mayor and Deputy Mayor to determine local connection applications.

-Emergency Delegation
+Emergency Delegation to Town Clerk

-- In discussion with the Mayor, Deputy Mayor, immediate past Mayor and Finance and Corporate Governance Committee Chairman to incur expenditure on behalf of the Council which is necessary to carry out any repair, replacement or other work which is of such extreme urgency that it must be done at once, whether or not there is any budgetary provision for the expenditure, subject to a limit of £5,000. - The Clerk shall report the action to full council or the appropriate committee as soon as practicable thereafter. - To implement the Council's Emergency and Business Continuity Plans and to incur any necessary expenditure in accordance with the Council's Standing Orders and Financial Regulations. - To take appropriate actions arising from emergencies (including national emergencies arising for example from the outbreak of a pandemic or civil unrest) in consultation with the Mayor, Deputy Mayor and Chairman of Finance and Corporate Governance Committee as appropriate to the circumstances.
+- Following consultation with the Mayor, Deputy Mayor-and Finance and Corporate Governance Committee Chairman aithority to incur expenditure on behalf of the Council which is necessary to carry out any repair, replacement or other work which is of such extreme urgency that it must be done at once, whether or not there is any budgetary provision for the expenditure, subject to a limit of £5,000. - The Clerk shall report the action to Full Council or the appropriate committee as soon as practicable thereafter. - To implement the Council's Emergency and Business Continuity Plans and to incur any necessary expenditure in accordance with the Council's Standing Orders and Financial Regulations. - To take appropriate actions arising from emergencies (including national emergencies arising for example from the outbreak of a pandemic or civil unrest) in consultation with the Mayor, Deputy Mayor and Chairman of Finance and Corporate Governance Committee as appropriate to the circumstances.